Ennedi Plateau: Flora

 A total number of 2,173 species of flora are native to Chad, and some of the first flora researchers in the area back in the 1950s included R. Corti, H. Gillet, R. Maire, and P. Quézel.
 There are currently over 525 species of flora that have been listed in the Ennedi.
 Specifically, researcher Gillet used a classification system to describe 7 main life forms for the 526 species of flora found: 41.3% therophytes, 3.0% geophytes, 5.1% helophytes, 1.1% hydrophytes, 7.0% hemicryptophytes, 18.4% chamaephytes, 15.1% phanerophytes.
-Unusual species, including Rauwolfia caffra, a type of tree typically found in tropical and equatorial Africa, is found in the Ennedi.
+Unusual species, including Rauwolfia afra, a type of tree typically found in tropical and equatorial Africa, is found in the Ennedi.
 Much of the vegetation is protected by the presence of deep canyons and gueltas.
 Only 2% of Chadian land is currently cultivated, about 50% is grazed, and cereal grains make up the main food groups.
 During arid periods, this site serves as a refuge for subtropical taxa, such as palms and grasses.
 The most common types of soils in Chad include Leptosols, Regosols, and Arenosols in the central and northern regions, and Fluvisols, Plinthosols, Planosols, Solonchaks, and Vertisols in the southern region.
 The Desert Locust is known for its deleterious impacts on the local flora, specifically crops and pastures.